-''' KieServices kieServices = KieServices.Factory.get(); KieBaseConfiguration kbaseConf = kieServices.newKieBaseConfiguration( null, MyType.class.getClass.getClass.getClass); '''
+''' KieServices kieServices = KieServices.Factory.get(); KieBaseConfiguration kbaseConf = kieServices.newKieBaseConfiguration( null, MyType.class.getClass); KieBase kbase = kieContainer.newKieBase( kbaseConf ); '''

 4.2.3.2.
 KieSessions and KieBase Modifications

 KieSessions will be discussed in more detail in section "Running".
 The KieBase creates and returns KieSession objects, and it may optionally keep references to those.
 When KieBase modifications occur those modifications are applied against the data in the sessions.
 This reference is a weak reference and it is also optional, which is controlled by a boolean flag.